Of the San Diego Area Law Libraries (SANDALL)

 A vote shall stand valid only when ballots are received from a proper quorum of voting SANDALL members, which is 50% + 1.
 Thus, passage of a bylaw amendment requires 2/3 of that quorum’s approval.

-Proposed amendments to these Bylaws shall be submitted to the American Association of Law Libraries Committee on Constitution and Bylaws by the President prior to a vote of the membership.
+Proposed amendments to these Bylaws shall be submitted to the American Association of Law Libraries Bylaws and Resolutions Committee by the President prior to a vote of the membership.

 ARTICLE 11.
 ASSOCIATION’S ASSETS